Data Science Utils: Frequently Used Methods for Data Science

 ### Plot Metric Growth per Labeled Instances

-Receives a train and test sets, and plots given metric change in increasing amount of trained instances.
+Receives train and test sets, and plots the given metric change with an increasing number of trained instances.

 ```python